 Sonoma County's tourism and hospitality industry does much more than provide hotel space, restaurant meals, outdoor activities and entertainment, wine tasting, and gorgeous views - we care about our local community.

-According to The Hospitality Business Philanthropy Report 2017 by Economic Forensics and Analytics, Inc, nine out of 10 Sonoma County hospitality businesses give back to their community.
+According to a recent report by Economic Forensics and Analytics, Inc, nine out of 10 Sonoma County hospitality businesses give back to their community.
 Local hospitality-related businesses donated more than $45 million annually in cash, in-kind, and volunteer-hour contributions.

 Destination Marketing is Essential to Sonoma County’s Success